 Children learn so fast.
 Here are some thoughts about how we can keep doing this.
 The implications for people and organisations are staggering.

 This suggests several alternative ways to appraise staff and a process for managing this.

-Genuine appreciation is a simple and powerful way to develop and motivate staff
+Genuine appreciation is a simple and powerful way to develop and motivate staff and create positive change,

 This describes a very positive and energising way to manage change that starts from what is working well to help people build their future together.